ESMValGroup/ESMValTool_Tutorial/_episodes/08-development-setup.md

 By default, this command will create a folder called ESMValTool containing the source code of the tool.

-Move into the directory to continue installation.
+Move into the directory to continue the installation.

 > ## Attention
 >
-> Make sure that the master branch is checked out before continuing intallation:
+> Make sure that the master branch is checked out before continuing installation:
 > ~~~bash
 > git checkout master
 > ~~~